 Traditional approaches to governing information are no longer working.
-Different functional areas within companies have unique objectives and value information differently.
-These functional areas tend to establish policies and practices that satisfy their lines of sight but often lead to conflicting silos between sales, marketing, finance, operations, etc.
+Different functional areas within companies have unique objectives and value information differently, which is particularly true in regulated industries like healthcare that have mature compliance regimes like HIPAA.
+These functional areas tend to establish policies and practices that satisfy their line of sight.
+The problem is that this often leads to conflicting silos between sales, marketing, finance, operations, etc.